carbon-language/carbon-lang/llvm/docs/TestingGuide.rst

 These tests are compiled and run under a debugger.
 The debugger output is checked to validate of debugging information.
-See README.txt in the test suite for more information .
+See README.txt in the test suite for more information.
 This test suite is located in the ``debuginfo-tests`` Subversion module.

 Quick start